Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 It is important to keep in mind that Crete is really big.
 So anything from 10 days to 2 weeks will allow you to see the best of the island.
 Three weeks in Crete is ideal, and four weeks looks like heaven!

-REMEMBER: We often repeat that Crete is the biggest of the Greek islands or that it is the 5th biggest island in the Mediterranean… but what does that really mean?
+REMEMBER: We often repeat that Crete is the biggest of the Greek islands or the fifth-biggest island in the Mediterranean, but what does that mean?

 It means that you would need about 5-6 hours to drive from west to east non-stop, while it would take you about 40 minutes to drive from one end of Santorini to the other.